FuelLabs/fuel-core/deployment/README.md

 Please input your cloud provider - options include: aws .... aws
 ```
-When terraform proposes the infrastructure updates to be deployed, either type "yes" to deploy the changes:
+When terraform proposes the infrastructure updates to be deployed, type "yes" to deploy the changes:

 ```bash
 Do you want to perform these actions?